 Barton Park Primary School is committed to safeguarding and promoting the welfare of children and expects all staff, volunteers and visitors to share this commitment.
 We actively listen to all pupils and always take seriously what they tell us.
 Our aim is for children to enjoy their time as pupils in this school and feel safe and secure in the environment.
 We work in partnership with all parents, carers and external agencies to help every child achieve their full potential and make a positive contribution to the school community.

-In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education“ Sept 2019, at opening, we will have a Designated Safeguarding Lead for Child Protection who will be a member of the Senior Leadership Team.
-All staff members in Barton Park Primary School will receive Child Protection training and updates on a regular basis.
+In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education“, we have a Designated Safeguarding Lead for Child Protection who is a member of the Senior Leadership Team.
+All staff members in Barton Park Primary School receive Child Protection training and updates on a regular basis.

 Occasions do arise where we have concerns regarding a child’s welfare.
 We will always aim to discuss our concerns with parents and carers first however on some occasions we may need to share information and work in partnership with Oxfordshire Children’s Services.
 On these occasions it may be necessary for Children’s Services (whilst investigating an incident under Section 47 of the Children Act 1989) to speak to a child without parents knowledge or permission.
 The decision to do this would be made in collaboration with Children’s Services and would only be in circumstances where a child may be at immediate risk of significant harm.